-9344/9345 CONSTRUCTION TRADES 3A BC / 3B BC (2 hr) \
+9344/9345 CONSTRUCTION TRADES 3A BC / 3B BC (2 hr) Gr 12 1.0/1.0 credit

-Prerequisite/Recommendation: Successful completion of Construction Trades 2A BC/2B BC.
+Prerequisite/Recommendation: Construction Trades 2A BC/2B BC with a 2.0 or higher and teacher/administrative recommendation.

 This course will provide additional hands-on experience in the field of Construction based on skills learned in Construction 2.
 Students will be expected to be a leader on the job, and to be assigned Project Manager duties with descriptions from the instructor including: material list break down, cost break down of list, labor estimating, contractor scheduling, BIA membership, MITES completion involvement and Michigan Building Code.
 Students will work in a production environment to learn the importance of effective teamwork to meet production schedules, stay within project budget and deliver a modular home, which meets specific quality objectives.
 Students are required to work as a volunteer with a Habitat for Humanity chapter for a minimum of 6 hours.
 Employability skills necessary for success in the Construction Trades will be stressed.
 This course has been approved to meet the MMC senior year math-related credit requirement.